 Linda is an experienced technical program manager and business development professional with a broad background in biochemical/biomedical engineering.
 As the Director of Biomedical R&D at Giner, Inc. since 2001, she led the development of the oxygenated cell implant technology, and is leading the effort to seek investors and strategic partners to accelerate the path to the clinic.
-She is also leading the development of the Portable Pancreas Preservation System (P3S™ System), a transportation device for a donated pancreas organ, which incorporates an portable oxygen generator.
-Previously, Linda led the commercialization of the Giner transdermal alcohol sensor in the criminal justice market which has generated $5M in revenues for the company; currently the company is leveraging that success to make medical and consumer market products.
+She is also leading the development of the Portable Pancreas Preservation System (P3S™ System), a transportation device for a donated pancreas organ, which incorporates a portable oxygen generator.
+Previously, Linda led the development and launch of the Giner transdermal alcohol sensor into criminal justice markets in 2010.
 Previously, she was a scientist at CytoTherapeutics where she modified the cellular environment for their pain management cell encapsulation technology.
 Linda is a named inventor on 6 issued and pending U.S. patents, as well as additional international patents.
-Linda received her Ph.D. in Chemical Engineering with a minor in Biochemistry from Cornell University in the area of mammalian cell adhesion.
+Linda received her PhD in Chemical Engineering with a minor in Biochemistry from Cornell University in the area of mammalian cell adhesion.

 After receiving an MBA from the Harvard Graduate School of Business, Andy worked at Bain and Company in London for 5 years.
 He was then a co-founder of an innovative, venture backed and successful packaged foods business in London, followed by co-founding a technology consulting firm in Boston, which grew to a professional staff of over 250.
 Andy was appointed to the Giner Board in 2009 with responsibility for the commercial development of Giner’s technology portfolio, including the oxygenated cell therapy area.
 He became President and CEO of Giner Inc. in 2014.
 On the formation of Giner ELX in April 2017 Andy became President and CEO of Giner ELX and also serves as President for Giner Life Sciences.

 Anthony is an R&D scientist and manager with more than 15 years of experience working at the interface of biology and engineering to develop instrumentation and assays for the life sciences and medical device markets.
-Since joining Giner, Inc. in 2015 Anthony has focused on program management, and development of additional IP for the oxygenated cellular implant technology which has resulted in two provisional patent applications with Simon Stone.
+Anthony has been leading GLS efforts to develop improved oxygenated macroencapsulation devices since joining Giner in October 2015 and led in vivo testing in small animals of capsules, iEOGs, and preclinical systems.
+This work has led to two published patent applications.
 Previously, at Physical Sciences Inc., he built and managed the Biological Sciences group which had peak revenues of $1.8 million.
-As Director of Life Science at Union Biometrica, Inc., Anthony led assay development and helped commercialize the COPAS technology for automation of small animal model research, and led assay development for an early prototype for a hematology analyzer currently sold as the IDEXX LaserCyte®.
+As Director of Life Science at Union Biometrica, Inc., Anthony led assay development and helped commercialize the COPAS technology for automation of small animal model research and led assay development for an early prototype for a hematology analyzer currently sold as the IDEXX LaserCyte®.
 Anthony is a named inventor on 4 issued patents and 3 US patent applications in addition to the two provisional applications.
-Anthony received his Ph.D. in Microbiology from the University of Massachusetts.
+Anthony received his PhD in Microbiology from the University of Massachusetts.

 Simon is a seasoned design engineer and inventor with over 18 years’ experience developing products which leverage electrochemistry in energy conversion and commodity production applications.
 With special focus in direct methanol fuel cells and medical oxygen generation, Simon applies strengths in chemistry, mechanical engineering and systems to deliver innovative prototypes and enabling products to a range of customers, applications and scales.
 He leads the engineering and technology development efforts for the Portable Pancreas Preservation System (P3S) and the oxygenated cell implant technology.
 He also led the development of an external oxygen concentrator on behalf of a client pursuing a wound healing application, and he current manages the associated OEM product portfolio.
 Simon is a named inventor on 13 issued and pending patents and is a key innovator in the bioartificial pancreas system.
 Simon received his M.S. in Chemistry from Arizona State University.